 Breach of Contract

-What is a Breach of Contract?
+What is a breach of contract?

-A breach of contract may flow from one party not carrying-out a specific performance that was expected by the contract or by interfering with the other party’s ability to perform the task.
+A breach of contract may flow from one party not carrying out a specific performance that was expected by the contract, or by interfering with the other party’s ability to perform the task.

-Types of Breaches:
+Types of breaches

-- Minor/innocent breach of Contract constitutes a party’s inability to perform the full task expected by the contract and is generally referred to as an immaterial or partial breach of contract.
+Minor/innocent breach of contract constitutes a party’s inability to perform the full task expected by the contract and is generally referred to as an immaterial or partial breach of contract.
 In these cases, the non-breaching party may not be able to pursue for specific performance and can only seek legal action for actual damages sustained.

-That explains if an aggrieved person does not mitigate damages through reasonable means to lessen the impact of the breach they will have their damages reduced,
+If an aggrieved person does not mitigate damages through reasonable means to lessen the impact of the breach they will have their damages reduced,